Dining Services FAQsSpecial Dietary Needs Connections Account

 Yes, just swipe your ID card.
 Discounts do not apply.

 Yes.
 You may use your Connections/Privileges account at the College Store.

 We refund Connections balances by check for accounts with balances of $25 or more when requested.
 There is a waiting period to reopen an account that has been refunded.
 Contact the ASC Neubig Office.

 - On campus: You don’t need to do anything.
 All on-campus students are enrolled automatically in the Silver Plus Plan, which is covered under “Room and Board” on your tuition bill.
 Choosing a plan is easy.
-Just select how many Dragon Dollars you need for the semester.
+Just select how many Dining Dollars you need for the semester.

 - Off campus: Off-campus and West Campus students may select any on-campus or off-campus meal plan or set up a Connections account.

 - Select the Student Online tab